-BC Medical Plan 100% of the premium paid by the Employer Life and AD&D Insurance \$25,000.00 coverage 100% Employer paid Dental Plan Basic Prevention Coverage White fillings to be covered Premiums: 100% Employer paid Extended Health Care including Hospitalization and Prescription Drugs Semi-private coverage National Formulary Drugs with a \$2,000.00 per year max and overall \$100,000.00 EHC lifetime maximum.
-100% Employer paid.
-Eye Exams \$50 - every 24 months Vision Care \$250.00 per Employee every 24 months Paid Sick days Employees shall be entitled to eight (8) days sick leave per year to be taken at any time.
-The year shall be January 15 to January 14 inclusive.
-Sick leave is not cumulative, i.e., unused sick leave days are not to be carried over to the following year.
-50% of unused sick leave from the previous year, to a maximum of 3 days, shall be paid out to employees during the month of February.
+BC Medical Plan 100% of the premium paid by Employer

+Life and AD&D \$25,000.00 coverage

+Insurance 100% Employer paid

+Dental Plan Basic Prevention Coverage

+White fillings to be covered

+100% Employer paid

+Extended Health Semi-private coverage

+Care including National Formulary Drugs with a \$2,000.00

+Hospitalization per year max and overall \$100,000.00 EHC

+and Prescription lifetime maximum.

+Drugs 100% Employer paid

+Eye Exams \$50 - every 24 months

+Vision Care \$250.00 per Employee every 24 months

+Paid Sick days Employees shall be entitled to eight (8) days

+sick leave per year to be taken at any time.

+The year shall be January 15 to January 14

+inclusive.
+Sick leave is not cumulative, i.e.,

+unused sick leave days are not to be carried

+over to the following year.

+50% of unused sick leave (from the previous

+year), to a maximum of 3 days shall be paid

+out to employees during the month of

+February.